omarreis/vsop2013/README.md

                                VX= 1.019554845438113E-03 VY=-7.116569436623840E-03 VZ= 5.921987272194194E-06

 ## Sample app 2: PlanetFun

 ![screenshot](planetfun/bannerPlanetFun.png)

-Planet Fun is a Firemonkey solar system 4D simulation.
+Planet Fun is a solar system simulation in 4D.
-It uses VSOP2013 to calculate planet positions for the 9 Planets ( or 8 planets + Pluto ).
+The 9 Planets, Sun, Moon, stars are positioned using calculation methods described in the book Astronomical Algorithms.

 Source code:

     https://github.com/omarreis/vsop2013/tree/master/planetfun

 PlanetFun readme:

     https://github.com/omarreis/vsop2013/blob/master/planetfun/README.md

 In order to compile and run this app, you will need to: